Jmainguy/rblack/README.md

 # rblack
-A golang app, to servec a static web page, of Rebecca Black's hit single, Friday
+A golang app, to serve a static web page, of Rebecca Black's hit single, Friday
 ## Deploy
 ### Kubernetes
 ```/bin/bash